Card

 Expanded Stacked Card

 When the cards expand, there will be a collapse button at the bottom for the user to close the grouping again.
+If the cards in the stack have a region set to hide in a collapsed stack, they will then be shown at this point.

-Avatar CTA (High Emphasis)
+Tile (High Emphasis)

-1. Card — High Emphasis
+1. Surface - Raised High Emphasis

 2. Icon —Small Avatar